kuzudb/kuzu-docs/blog/2024-01-llms-graphs-overview/index.md

 <img src={RAGUsingStructuredData} width="600"/>
 </div>

+$Q_{NL}$, the schema of a database, and optionally some example natural language question and high-level query examples, are given to the LLM as a prompt.
-$Q_{NL}$ along with the schema of a database is given to the LLM.
-Depending on the underlying database, the schema many contain columnsof relational tables and their descriptions, or labels of nodes and edges of a graph database.
-Using $Q_{NL}$ and the database schema, he LLM generates a database query, such as SQL or Cypher.
+The terms no shot, one shot, or few shot refers to the number of examples provided in the prompt.
+Depending on the underlying database, the schema may contain columns of relational tables and their descriptions, or labels of nodes and edges of a graph database.
+Using $Q_{NL}$, the database schema, and optionally some examples, the LLM generates a database query, such as SQL or Cypher.
 The system runs this query against the DBMS and returns back the query result or using the LLM again, converts the query result back to a natural language answer $A_{NL}$.

-Let me pause here to appreciate one thing.
+Let us pause here to appreciate one thing.
 For many decades, the database community has studied the problem of converting $Q_{NL}$ to SQL (aka "text-to-SQL").
-Here is a good recent [survey paper](https://link.springer.com/article/10.1007/s00778-022-00776-8) that covers only the deep network-based approaches and [a more extensive survey](https://www.nowpublishers.com/article/Details/DBS-078) on the broader topic of natural language interfaces to databases.
+Here is a good recent [survey paper](https://link.springer.com/article/10.1007/s00778-022-00776-8) that covers only the deep network-based approaches and [a more extensive survey/book](https://www.nowpublishers.com/article/Details/DBS-078) on the broader topic of natural language interfaces to databases.
-Neither of these surveys cover any work that that directly use LLMs such as chatGPT, which are quite recent developments.
+Neither of these surveys cover any work that directly uses LLMs such as GPT models, which are quite recent developments.
 Take any of the work covered in these surveys and you'll find an approach that requires significant engineering to build the pipeline shown in the above figure.
 For example, most of the pre-LLM approaches that use deep learning requires hard work *to teach a model how to "speak" SQL* using large corpuses of tables, such as [WikiSQL](https://arxiv.org/abs/1709.00103) or [Spider](https://github.com/taoyds/spider).
 Post-LLM approaches
 requires none of this effort because LLMs already speak SQL, Cypher, or SPARQL out of the box.
+Same datasets are now being used not for training models but simply for evaluating LLMs in many recent papers.
-Instead the hard work now is for developers *to learn how to prompt LLMs* so that LLMs generate correct queries.
-In contrast, building the above pipeline requires much less effort.
+Instead the hard problem now is for developers *to learn how to prompt LLMs* so that LLMs generate correct queries.
+I'll say more about this problem.
+In contrast, building the above pipeline requires much less effort as
+I'll review next.

 ###  LangChain and LlamaIndex Frameworks: Simplicity of Developing RAG Systems
-Let me get more concrete and present how developer build RAG Systems.
-If you have been following the area, you will not be surprised to hear that people build Q&A systems that convert $Q_{NL}$ to a high-level query language using two common tools:
+If you have been following the area, you will not be surprised to hear that nowadays people build Q&A systems that convert $Q_{NL}$ to a high-level query language using two common tools:
 (i) [LangChain](https://www.langchain.com/); and (ii) [LlamaIndex](https://www.llamaindex.ai/).
 To give you one concrete example of using these tools,